 For almost 20 years, Webb has been noticing that light coming from the most distant objects contain spectra subtly different from light produced closer to home.
 The size of gaps between hydrogen's spectral lines provide a measure of the fine structure constant, a ratio of the velocity of an electron orbiting an atom to the speed of light.
 The fine structure constant affects the way electrons are bound to their nucleus, so its strength influences the light emitted or absorbed when an electron changes energy levels.
 It turns up in many aspects of physics, making it important in itself, but it is also composed of three of physics' most commonly used physical constants – the speed of light, the amount of charge on an electron, and Planck's constant.

 Twenty years ago, Webb and others reported evidence that the fine structure constant in light from quasars billions of light-years away had different-sized gaps from light produced on Earth.
 Inevitably, there was considerable skepticism the results were a measurement error.
-Some measurements by other teams were inconclusive, but others backed Webb up.
+Some observations by other teams were inconclusive, but others backed Webb up.

 Now, Webb has co-authored a paper in Science Advances measuring the light of the most distant quasars yet studied in this way, one just a billion years after the Big Bang.
 Adding their results to existing data strengthens the case for the constant's inconstancy.

-Webb admitted to IFLScience even he finds the results hard to believe but added: “I've always thought when you find something in the data you should report it and not hide it.”
+Webb admitted to IFLScience even he finds the results hard to believe, but added: “I've always thought when you find something in the data you should report it and not hide it.”

 When Webb first found evidence of a varying constant it was thought change might be occurring with time.
 We see the most distant quasars as they were billions of years ago, so the constant could have been different then.
 However, additional observations found a constant higher than on Earth in one direction and lower in another, suggesting a change with direction, not time.